-PCI Compliance is achieved when organisations that manage, process and store cardholder data take the appropriate measures to secure and protect this sensitive information.
-Unfortunately, many organisations fail to meet PCI DSS standards each year.
-When the customer comes to realise that the organisation they trusted with their credit card information is not taking the necessary steps to keep it secure, they may not remain a customer for much longer.
+PCI Compliance is achieved when organizations that manage, process and store cardholder data take the appropriate measures to secure and protect this sensitive information.
+Unfortunately, many organizations fail to meet PCI DSS standards each year.
+When the customer comes to realize that the organization they trusted with their credit card information is not taking the necessary steps to keep it secure, they may not remain a customer for much longer.

-The issue with many companies who do not achieve PCI DSS compliance is that they do not realise the gravitas of the standard.
-PCI DSS compliance varies according to a number of factors, namely the size of the organisation, the number of credit card transactions they process each year and having an appropriate firewall setup.
+The issue with many companies that do not achieve PCI DSS compliance is that they do not realize the gravitas of the standard.
+PCI DSS compliance varies according to a number of factors, namely the size of the organization, the number of credit card transactions they process each year, and having an appropriate firewall setup.
 These factors are all taken into account when PCI compliance is assessed.

 PCI DSS serves as an effective preventative measure for having the right systems in place to safely manage cardholder data.
 It can be viewed as a rulebook for sensitive data security.

 The main issue that companies face is finding and securing the cardholder data that they have stored and processed.
-The data could rest anywhere in the organisation.
-The prospect of searching for this data manually is not viable for many organisations and depending on their size or complexity, could prove extremely difficult to do so.
+The data could rest anywhere in the organization.
+The prospect of searching for this data manually is not viable for many organizations and depending on their size or complexity, could prove extremely difficult to do so.

 Many companies have adopted PCI compliance into their operational standards.
 Data breaches, especially those in which cardholder data is lost, can have seriously detrimental consequences to a company, so continued vigilance and corrective action are key.

 The Enterprise Recon solution is a tool with its roots in PCI compliance.
-It allows organisations to discover and remediate sensitive cardholder information and additionally, over 200 types of sensitive personal information across an organisation’s entire network.
-The remediation functions are available to mask, encrypt or delete sensitive data subject to the needs of the business and serves as an effective tool to help organisations achieve and maintain PCI DSS compliance.
+It allows organizations to discover and remediate sensitive cardholder information and additionally, over 200 types of sensitive personal information across an organization’s entire network.
+The remediation functions are available to mask, encrypt or delete sensitive data subject to the needs of the business and serves as an effective tool to help organizations achieve and maintain PCI DSS compliance.

-If you’d like more information on how Enterprise Recon can help towards achieving PCI DSS compliance within your organisation, please click this link for more information and to book a full product demonstration.
+If you’d like more information on how Enterprise Recon can help towards achieving PCI DSS compliance within your organization, please click this link for more information and to book a full product demonstration.